Chubek/chubek/README.md

 This book is an artwork -> Crafting Interpreters JUST BUY IT!

+I have read most historic papers.
+My favorite paper is AST's paper on writing portable code.
+He wrote it in freaking 1974 when microcomputers weren't even a thing (I guess that ALTAIR was?)
+I dislike how3 he bashed Linus for making a monolithic kernel but I was -1 when he did it so I don't know what the discourse was around it.

 # Special Showcase

 Below are some of my curated sizable projects that you will find more details about in the latter sections, and inside their repository as well: